FranFara/Challenge/README.md

 As it was requested in the requirements I used `redux`/`react-redux` and `redux-thunk`: To be able to make asynchronous dispatches of actions, in this way I was able to call the api and dispatch the received data.

-## How the list can be more performant if has to manage a big amount of data?
+## How the list can be more performant?

-Avoid extra rendering of the list items by usign `PureComponent` and not breaking its principles, avoiding conditional rendering.
+-Avoid additional representation of the items in the list by using `PureComponent` such as SectionList -Increasing the number of characters to start searching